Using TensorBoard in Instances

 - The

-flag is required to view the TensorBoard result using the provided TensorBoard URL. - The
+--bind_allflag is required to view the TensorBoard result using the provided TensorBoard URL. - The

-is the directory where TensorBoard will look to find TensorFlow event files that it can display.
-Replacelogs
+--logdiris the directory where TensorBoard will look to find TensorFlow event files that it can display.
+Replacelogswith your log directory containing the event files.

 TensorBoard URL

-User can get the URL from either Add-ons
+User can get the URL from either Add-ons section in Manage Instance overview tab or by

-running the following command in your notebook:
+running the following command in your Instance:

 import os